 As mentioned earlier, a battery saver regularly prompts you to clean background running apps.
 However, if you prefer to do this manually, there are a couple of ways to achieve it:

 1. Using Overview button:

-Some Smartphone comes with a bunch of good features such as Smart Manager (Samsung Galaxy MarshMallow 6.0 Phone series has this option).
-Which offer a built-in RAM Cleaner option.
+Some smartphones come with a variety of features, such as Smart Manager (found in the Samsung Galaxy MarshMallow 6.0 phone series), which offers a built-in RAM Cleaner option.

 If you reduce your screen brightness then it’ll help to save some extra battery power and So your phone will run more hours than in High Brightness mode.
 To make changes in Brightness Go to Settings >>Display>> Brightness and reduce your screen brightness.

-Some phone comes with Auto brightness mode, If your phone has this option then you will not need to maintain your screen backlight brightness level because this option will automatically adjust your screen brightness.
+Some phones come with an Auto Brightness mode.
+If your phone has this option, you won’t need to manually manage your screen backlight brightness level, as this feature will automatically adjust your screen brightness.

 Control Sound Volume & Vibration:

-In the Sound & Notification (Sounds & Vibrations) you can disable vibrate for calls or something same option, After this, you can disable Vibrate on touch, screen locking sound, touch sound etc. Sometimes these options available in main Sound & notification option window or sometimes in Other sounds option, depends on your Android version.
+In the Sound & Notification (Sounds & Vibrations) section, you can disable vibration for calls or similar options.
+After this, you can turn off Vibrate on touch, screen locking sound, touch sound, etc. Sometimes these options are available in the main Sound & Notification option window or in the Other Sounds option, depending on your Android version.

-If you can handle all the task manually then it will much better for your phone that not to use battery saver.
-I think I have covered all things.
-But in case I missed something then you can suggest it via comment box.
-And also don’t forget to read this topic: 5 Battery saving tips for Android Smartphone Users.
+If you can manage all these tasks manually, it will be much better for your phone than using a battery saver.
+I believe I have covered everything, but in case I missed something, please suggest it in the comment box.
+Also, don’t forget to read this topic: 5 Battery-saving Tips for Android Smartphone Users.